Skip to content

 Traditional BSN

-Accelerated second degree BSN
+Accelerated Second Degree BSN

-For students already holding a bachelor's degree or higher in another field.
+• • This program is designed for those with a bachelor’s degree or higher in another field.

-BSN for registered nurses (RN-BSN)
+BSN for Registered Nurses (RN-BSN)